OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/ui-design/ui-design.md

 ## UI Software Integration

 The GeoProcessor software is built in the Python language.
-The user interface files, therefore, must also be in Python in order to integrate the ui with the GeoProcessor code.
+The user interface files, therefore, must also be in Python in order to integrate the UI with the GeoProcessor code.

 ### Conversion of UI  File to Python File